Marjorie Prime (2017)

 Dir.: Michael Almereyda; Cast: Lois Smith, John Hamm, Geena Davis, Tim Robbins; USA 2016, 99 min.

-DoP Sean Williams uses the house in Long Island as a perfect background for the narrative.
-Peach is the dominating colour, and the functional building is just the perfect showcase for the holograms.
-Late Schubert strings are just the ideal background for this endgame, where everything is in the past, and the waves of the ocean are much more lasting than humans.
-It is good to see Geena Davis in a major role again, but Lois Smith is the centre of this “Kammerspiel” which plays as a long good-bye.
+DoP Sean Williams uses the house in Long Island as a perfect background for this placcid chamber piece.
+Colours are subdued and the functional building is just the perfect bland showcase for the holograms.
+Late Schubert strings are the ideal score for this endgame, where everything is in the past; the waves of the ocean more pacifying and reliable than humans.
+It is good to see Geena Davis in a major role again, but Lois Smith is the centre of this Artificial Intelligent drama which plays out as a long good-bye.
 AS